dreamerslab/ci.view/README.md

 #### config($configs)
   - description: modify or add config in the controller
   - argument data type: array
-  - default value: there is no default value
-  - possible value: 'css', 'js'
   - example code

 <!---->